 Being green or having the green factor means your cleaning business uses cleaning agents and follows procedures that are not harmful to the environment.

-Green work procedures and chemicals have now been the subject of approval when it comes to hiring the right cleaning support.
+Green work procedures and chemicals have now been the subject of approval when it comes to hiring the right cleaning service.

 Clients, on the other hand, opt for safer cleaning methods for hospitals during these troubled times.

-Ensure a memorable first impression of your commercial cleaning service.
+A memorable first impression as a commercial cleaning service.

 - Potential clients will judge you strictly on your approach while interviewing you, so appearing your best will be crucial.